David A. Boyd

 - Middlebury College, B.A.
 2003, magna cum laude

 - Represented advertising and marketing company in successful action against a competitor and several former employees for unfair competition and theft of trade secrets.
-Established through the use of forensic evidence that former employees of client had taken data regarding millions of dollars of sales leading to highly favorable settlement.
+Defeated a motion for summary judgment by establishing through the use of forensic evidence that former employees of client had taken data regarding millions of dollars of sales leading to favorable settlement.
+A copy of the summary judgment opinion is available here.

 - Obtained immediate emergency relief against a developer on behalf of a group of homeowners, including a temporary restraining order, preliminary injunction, and award of attorney fees.